Curriculum Intent

 At Holy Family Catholic Primary School we are proud of the exciting curriculum that our children enjoy.
 The knowledge and skills that the children have built up in EYFS progress into the Year 1 curriculum and beyond.
 There are clear progression plans in place ensuring a smooth transition from EYFS into Year 1.

 We believe that in order for a child to develop fully and reach their potential in all areas, that all subjects should be given equal importance.
-With this in mind we have carefully planned a curriculum which will allow all children to develop their skills in all subjects, maximising pupil progress across the curriculum.
+With this in mind we have carefully timetabled a curriculum which will allow all children to develop their skills in all subjects, maximising pupil progress across the curriculum.
 We feel that our curriculum will equip our children with lifelong knowledge and skills.